Sanded Vs. Non Sanded Grout Backsplash

 If you love a classic kitchen, then opt for a herringbone backsplash, with a contrasting grout color for an updated touch.
 The Arabescato Carrara Herringbone Pattern Marble mosaic tiles beautify any space with their soft white background and recognizable gray veins and swirls.
 If you’re opting for a sanded grout instead of a non-sanded grout, make sure to seal this honed stone since the porous material is vulnerable to staining.

-Adding several colors to a space can be tricky, but this graphic contemporary bathroom does it just right with the combination of two mosaic tile bands.
-Paradise Bay Glass Stone Blend mixes warm tones of taupes and creams with cooler blues and grays.
-The white non-sanded grout matches with the grout used for the rest of the wall tile.
+Adding several materials to a space can be tricky, but this graphic contemporary bathroom does it just right with the combination of three mosaic tile bands.
+Champagne Toast Glass & Metal Tile mixes warm tones of taupes and mocha using glass, metal, and even natural stone.
+The tan, non-sanded grout matches the color palette of the tile, enhancing the neutral tone elegance.

 Whether you have already selected your backsplash material or are still unsure of what color or type of grout to choose, check out MSI’s virtual kitchen designer.
 Here, you can test out thousands of design combinations, including backsplash, countertop, and flooring options.